Inventing Anna

-Inventing Anna is an American drama television miniseries created and produced by Shonda Rhimes, inspired by the story of Anna Sorokin and the article in New York titled "How Anna Delvey Tricked New York's Party People" by Jessica Pressler.
-The series was released on Netflix on February 11, 2022.
-Julia Garner starred as Anna Sorokin, the title character.
-The series received mixed reviews from critics, who praised the performances (particularly Garner) but criticized the inconsistent tone.
+Inventing Anna is an American crime drama television miniseries created by Shonda Rhimes, inspired by the story of Anna Sorokin and the article in New York titled "How Anna Delvey Tricked New York's Party People" by Jessica Pressler.
+It was produced by Shondaland.
+Netflix released the miniseries on February 11, 2022.

+The miniseries stars Julia Garner in the title role.
+Critics praised its performances (particularly Garner) but criticized its inconsistent tone.

 Premise

-Under the assumed name Anna Delvey, Russian-born Anna Sorokin is able to con members of New York City's upper crust into believing she is a German heiress with access to a substantial fortune.
-She uses this persona to receive hundreds of thousands of dollars in cash, goods and services while working towards her goal of opening an exclusive art-themed club.
+Under the assumed name Anna Delvey, Russian-born Anna Sorokin infiltrated New York's high society by convincing them she was a German socialite and an heiress to a massive fortune, all while scheming and scamming them out of millions.